-With the advent of realtime writing taught by the Court Reporting and Captioning at Home Program, it is not unusual for Court Reporters and Broadcast Captioners to earn over $100,000 per year.
+With the advent of realtime writing it is not unusual for Court Reporters and Broadcast Captioners to earn over $100,000 per year.

 The two most important components in court reporting, broadcast captioning, and CART providing training in any court reporting schools or other methods of training are: the theory you learn and the support you receive during your court reporting school training.
 Either can ensure your success … or your failure.

 COURT REPORTING FIRMS AND FREELANCE COURT REPORTERS

 Freelance Court Reporter Salaries

 Freelance Court Reporters comprise about two thirds

 of the total court reporters nationwide.
 Their job is to report depositions primarily, but other assignments include arbitrations, mediations, conventions, company meetings, etc.

 In some states freelance court reporters are allowed to report trials and hearings in the civil court system.
 Freelance court reporters also work for court reporting firms or court reporting agencies as they are sometimes called.
 The court reporting firm will either consider you a full-time employee and take a commission from you while withholding the usual taxes an employer is responsible for withholding, or they will consider you an independent contractor and take a commission from you for the assignments you handle.